Arzhan culture: Arzhan 1 (c.800 BCE)

-Arzhan-1 was excavated by M. P. Gryaznov in the 1970s, establishing the origins of Scythian culture in the region in the 9th to 8th centuries BCE.
+Arzhan-1 was excavated by M. P. Gryaznov in the 1970s, establishing the origins of Scythian culture in the region in the 10th to 8th centuries BCE: Arzhan-1 was carbon-dated to circa 800 BCE.
 Further excavations were conducted in 1997 and in 1998-2003 (Arzhan-2).
-The excavations showed burials with rich grave goods including horses and gold artifacts.
-There are several hundred kurgans, arranged in parallel chains.
+Many of the styles of the artifacts found in Arzhan 1 (such as the animal style images of deer, boar, and panther) soon propagated to the west, probably following a migration mouvement from the east to the west in the 9th-7th centuries BCE, and ultimately reaching European Scythia and influencing artistic styles there.